idiazroncero/huesos/README.md

 #### KSS-Node Styleguide

-Webpack automagically compiles a living styleguide on `./styleguide`.
+Webpack automagically compiles a living styleguide on `./docs`.
 It uses KSS-node under the hood.

-Please note the Styleguide template is based on `./src/kss-src`, which is a separate NPM/Yarn project.
-To modify the styleguide look and feel, modify the kss-demo source files and then `npm run sass` inside its root folder.

 ___